HealthyFryOption/TelloPyController/README.md

 For more information as to how the code works, and where to customized certain values, please refer to the docstrings or comments available.

 ## NN-Related
-This directory contails all the necessary Python files needed for you to *create* your own Convolutional Neural Network architecture in PyTorch, and train it to produce your own .pth file to be placed inside Main.GestureClassifier.
+This directory contails all the necessary Python files needed for you to *create* your .pth file to be placed inside Main.GestureClassifier.
+You can either use the already provided Convolutional Neural Network architecture in PyTorch and train it, or customize it to your own configurations.

 **For more information on how to use it, please check SUMMARY.txt available inside it.
 You can also refer to the readily prepared docstrings documentation for more information**